AlexBoost/Wekod-Soulmask-Docker-Server/README.md

 ## Getting Started

 1. Create a folder for your game (Ex : /home/ubuntu/Games/SoulMaskServer)

+> [!WARNING]
+> Be sure to create a folder with write user permission.
+> The docker container has a link between this folder and it's own (if you have setted up the volume link).
+> The container will want to download and install all file into this folder.

 2. Place the file docker-compose.yaml inside it.
 3. Modify the docker-compose.yaml to be convenient with your needs.
 You can let it as is, it works fine.
 4. Execute the command in a shell based at the folder location containing the docker compose file => `docker compose up -d` (-d is the option to detach directly from the container)